What is a Dynamic Character? Writing 101: Definition & Examples

 How to write a dynamic character

-- Does she have any bad habits?
+- Does she have any bad habits or strange quirks?

-- How self-conscious/confident is she?
+- How self-conscious or confident is she?

 - How frugal is she with her money?

-- What personal obstacle must be overcome before the desire is reached/obtained?
+- What personal obstacle(s) must they overcome before the desire is reached/obtained?

 - What if your protagonist’s greatest desire is simply impossible?